eriwoon/QtSSH/README.md

 This program will create a workflow who includes a chain of Executables and will execute one by one, and using SSH(or SFTP) to send commands to remote servers.

-So I think it will help
+So I wish it will help